5usana/code-every-day/README.md

 # code-every-day

 ## Two Main Rules
-Code minimum an hour every day for the next 100 days.
+Code minimum an hour every day (at times almost everyday) for the next 100 days.
 Tweet your progress every day with the #100DaysOfCode hashtag.

 Publicly commit to the challenge: